“Get a little sunshine!” “Open a window, it’s too dark in here!” “Why do you keep it so dark in here? Turn on some lights!”

 Light can be a real problem for someone with migraine that is triggered by photophobia.

-In fact, more than 90% of migraineurs have light sensitivity issues.
+In fact, study reveals that around 90% of migraineurs have light sensitivity issues.

 And light sensitivity is no joke.
-It can literally bring you to your knees with watery eyes, eye pain, and migraine.
+It can literally bring you to your knees with watery eyes, terrible discomfort, and migraine.
 Oh, the migraine.

 The light can feel as if it is boring a hole through your skull.
 Your only escape, only chance at relief, is to block those vicious, searing rays.